basvandervlies/cf_surfsara_lib/README.md

 }
 ```

 SCL has a 3 level merge strategy.
 The `ntp_json_files` for the global setting and the service definition we have 2 levels:
- 1. the `json_files` definition that can be used for override the global ones
+ 1. The `json_files` definition that can be used for override the global ones.
- 1. per attribute this one always wins and also override the `json_files` attribute setting.
+ 1. Per attribute this one always wins and also override the `json_files` attribute setting.

 The golden rule is to use `<service>_json_files` for the global one and the other scl merge options to override settings.

 ## Installation

-there are three options
+there are three options:
- * With the new tool [CFEngine Build System](https://github.com/cfengine/cfbs) **prefered method**
+ * With the new tool [CFEngine Build System](https://github.com/cfengine/cfbs) **preferred method**.
- * Include it in the Master Policy Framework (MPF)
+ * Include it in the Master Policy Framework (MPF).
- * Include it in your own framework
+ * Include it in your own framework.

 ### CFEngine Build System

 With this you can easily test and build masterfiles configuration.
 The steps to build your masterfiles:
  * Read the [CFEngine Build System blog](https://cfengine.com/blog/2021/cfengine-build-launched)

 The "module" is published in the [CFEngine build catalogue](https://build.cfengine.com) as [surf-cfengine-library](https://build.cfengine.com/modules/surf-cfengine-library/).
-These are the installation
+These are the installation instructions:
-instructions:
  * `mkdir scl_masterfiles`
  * `cd scl_masterfiles`
  * `cfbs init`